joebowness/allelic-polycombChIP/PolycombChIP_functions.md

 ## Useful R functions for allelic Polycomb modification ChIP-seq data analysis
 **CentreColandNames**

-This function is designed to run directly on a nested read_delim() command loading a .txt file.
-This file is produced from runnning the custom Python script *ExtractInfoFrombedGraph_AtBed.py* (https://github.com/guifengwei) on a sample bedgraph with a .bed file of windows of a given length (eg. 250kb) of Chromosome X.
+This function is designed to run on a nested read_delim() command loading a .txt file produced from runnning the custom Python script *ExtractInfoFrombedGraph_AtBed.py* (https://github.com/guifengwei) on a sample bedgraph with a .bed file of windows of a given length (eg. 250kb) of Chromosome X.

 The function names columns and creates an additional column of the centre of the window (for plotting of line graphs).